neal-o-r/neal-o-r.github.io/_posts/2018-04-26-premier-league.md

  You can see that around game 400 City went from losing more games than they won to winning more than they lose.
 Unsurprisingly this  corresponds to the 2008-09 season, when the club was bought by the Abu Dhabi Group and the following summer spent £100 million on players.
 If you look closely at the last 100 games I think you can also see the Pep effect.

-This was a pretty brief look at things, but playing around with soccer data is something that I really enjoy so I reckon I'll return to at some point for a deeper dive.
+This was a pretty brief look at things, but playing around with soccer data is something that I really enjoy so I reckon I'll return at some point for a deeper dive.